Information Rights Management in Exchange Server

 |Agent name||Manageable?||SMTP or categorizer event||Description|

-For more information about transport agents, see Transport Agents.
+For more information about transport agents, see Transport Agents in Exchange Server.

 By default, an Exchange organization is enabled for IRM.
 To actually implement IRM in your Exchange Server organization, your deployment must meet the requirements that are described in this table.